ry4ngch/React-Boilerplates/README.md

 ## Key Files:
 - src/app.js: The entry point for the React app.
-- src/components: Contains reusable components like footer.js and header.js.
+- src/components: Contains reusable components like footer.js and header.js (see features section for more description).
 - src/styles: SCSS files and partials for base, components, and layouts.
 - webpack.config.js: Configured to handle modern setups, including Dart SASS and muted Bootstrap @import errors.